n3m3s7s/softimo/README.md

 ```

 instead of the "SoftImage" class all assets will be relative to the given "sourceDir", and the manipulated file
-will be accordingly cached and "post-optimized"; all automatics manipulations injected by Soft will be executed;
+will be accordingly cached and "post-optimized"; all automatics manipulations injected by Soft will be executed and all "recipes" will be available;

-You are free to use the SoftImage or Softy class or both;
+You are free to use the SoftImage or Softy class or both for your needs;